 | Application dates

 No tuition fee for applicants who pass the selection process

-Master of Science in Information Technology and Engineering
+Master of Science in Information Science and Technology

 |Language of instruction